Volapük

 Volapük conventions took place in 1884 (Friedrichshafen), 1887 (Munich) and 1889 (Paris).
 The first two conventions used German, and the last conference used only Volapük.
 By 1889, there were an estimated 283 clubs, 25 periodicals in or about Volapük, and 316 textbooks in 25 languages; at that time the language claimed nearly a million adherents.
-However, Volapük was largely displaced between the late 19th and early 20th century by Esperanto.
+Volapük was largely displaced between the late 19th and early 20th century by Esperanto.

 History

 Schleyer first published a sketch of Volapük in May 1879 in Sionsharfe, a Catholic poetry magazine of which he was editor.
 This was followed in 1880 by a full-length book in German.
-Schleyer himself did not write books on Volapük in other languages, but other authors soon did.
+Schleyer himself did not write books on Volapük in other languages, but other authors soon did, such as Comprehensive Volapük Grammar by Alfred A. Post, A Complete Grammar of Volapük by A. K. Linderfelt, and A Handbook of Volapük by Andrew Drummond.